 It is sometimes useful to carry an old watch and place it on the desk in front of you.
 That way you can keep an eye on the time and check the progress of activities without making it obvious or glancing up at the clock too often.

 Of course, you always bring your own experience with you to the classroom and add to it with every class you teach.
 That is why it is important to add any significant lessons you learn during the day to your notebook.

 Get your zzz's!
 Travelling and staying in hotels might not provide you with the best environment to relax, but try to get plenty of rest and sleep when you can.
-Take a book or something you find relaxing to do for you journey back to your accomodation to ensure maximum time to unwind from the day.
+Take a book or something you find relaxing to do for your journey back to your accommodation to ensure maximum time to unwind from the day.

 We may have slightly bent the alphabet a bit towards the end, but we hope you find this checklist useful and would love to know what you would add to it!